Antix-Development/FontApp/README.md

 }

 ```

+There are two additional export options that apply to JSON exports..

+- JS Names - Selecting this option will cause strings in the output JSON file to be of the correct format for JavaScript.

+- Minify - Selecting this option will cause JSON output to be minified (all whitespace removed, and a single line of text).

 Parsing the JSON file will be more problematic as you will need a class to decode to and will require some 3rd party package such as [Json.NET](https://www.newtonsoft.com/json) to perform the decoding.